 How authors use Instagram

 Share samples of your writing

-In this video, Matthew Ashdown, talks about his experiences in coaching new authors and how authors sometimes get in their own way when it comes to marketing.
+Finally, in this video, Matthew Ashdown, talks about his experiences in coaching new authors.
+He explains how authors sometimes get in their own way when it comes to marketing.

 Did you find any of the resources listed especially helpful?
 Do you have an idea for a resource that should be listed?
 Please send an email!

 Note: Links and information are for research purposes and do not replace professional advice.
 Accuracy of third-party websites cannot be verified and links do not indicate endorsement.